 The sprinkle of blue cheese was good back then but the struggle was real keeping the blue cheese crumbles on top of a tiny piece of biscuit.
 I end up with more cheese on my sheet pan than I did on my biscuit.

-Forget little pieces lined up on a pan.. we are going beast mode on Blue Cheese Bites!!
-I still cut of the biscuits into quarters but when you pile them into a pie pan, the blue cheese had no where to run to!!!!
+Forget little pieces lined up on a pan.. we are going beast mode on these 3 ingredient blue cheese appetizers!
+I still cut of the biscuits into quarters but when you pile them into a baking pan, the blue cheese had no where to run to!!!!

 - If you like blue cheese, there is no other blue cheese appetizer that is going to give you this much flavor

-- These are make using only THREE INGREDIENTS!
+- These appetizer bites are make using only THREE INGREDIENTS!
 You can’t mess this up!

 - This is the perfect finger food when entertaining because you aren’t stuck in the kitchen forever

-- You can tell your husband you fed half of the bites to the dogs so has no real idea of how much you actually ate by yourself.
+- You can tell your husband you fed half of the Blue Cheese Biscuits to the dogs so has no real idea of how much you actually ate by yourself.

 - The blue cheese is not overpowering when it’s paired with the light and flakey biscuits, it’s the perfect combination!